tonedefdev/microservice_app/README.md

 helm install kind-ingress-nginx ./kind-ingress-nginx-0.1.0.tgz --namespace=ingress-nginx --create-namespace
 ```

 >Typically you'd upload your Helm Charts to a repository and then add that repository to Helm.
 That can still be accomplished, but to speed up local development I find it easier to package the Helm Charts in archives, and deploy them locally.
-Packaging Helm Charts locally is accomplished in this specific repo by running `helm package ./helm/web-api/ -d ./artificats`
+For example, to package the `web-api` Helm Chart we run the following Helm command in the root directory of the repo `helm package ./helm/web-api/ -d ./artifacts`

 Helm will give the following output once it has finished deploying all of the resources for the ingress-nginx controller to your Kind cluster:
 ```txt